phalcon/documentation/docs/db-models-relationships.md

 }
 ```

-The code above allows you to delete all the related record if the primary record is deleted (cascade delete).
+The code above allows you to delete all the related records if the primary record is deleted (cascade delete).

 ## Operations
-You can perform operations using relationships, if a resultset returns complete objects.
+You can perform operations using relationships if a resultset returns complete objects.

 ### Save
 Magic properties can be used to store a record and its related properties: